StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_metrics.md

 ## Overview

 The StackState Splunk integration collects metrics from Splunk by executing Splunk saved searches that have been specified in the StackState Agent V1 Splunk metrics check configuration.
-This means that, in order to receive Splunk metrics data in StackState, you will need to add configuration to both Splunk and the StackState Agent V1.
+In order to receive Splunk metrics data in StackState, you will therefore need to add configuration to both Splunk and the StackState Agent V1.

 * [In Splunk](#splunk-saved-search), there should be at least one saved search that generates the metrics data you want to retrieve.
+Each saved search can retrieve one metric.
-* [In StackState Agent V1](#agent-check), a Splunk metrics check should be configured to connect to your Splunk instance and execute relevant Splunk saved searches.
+* [In StackState Agent V1](#agent-check), a Splunk metrics check should be configured to connect to your Splunk instance and execute the relevant Splunk saved searches.

 The Splunk metrics check on StackState Agent V1 will execute all configured Splunk saved searches periodically.
 Data will be requested from the last received metric timestamp up until now.